 The success of our teaching is attested to by the success of our alumni, who belong to the very top ranks of musicians in Belgium and beyond, such as the Four Aces Guitar Quartet, Teyata duo, Nico Couck, Jan De Preter, Peter Knockaert, Robert Denies, Stijn Denys, Jan Ceulemans, Daniel Dekens, Michel Verkempinck, Jan Van Outryve, Tom Van Eygen, Ralf Demandt, Mattie Archie, Toon Callier, An Volders, Jan Sanen, Stein Verrelst, Menno Buggenhout and Bart Venken.

 While the guitar department is highly autonomous, you will nevertheless be given the chance during your study to work with others on larger projects.
 Alongside the weekly individual lessons on your principal instrument, the teachers will offer a number of performance initiatives which will directly stimulate you in terms of your artistic progression and which will prepare you even better for life as a professional musician.
 In addition to the interdisciplinary opportunities described above, these performance initiatives include participating in chamber music, playing in the guitar ensemble or in Ensemble XXI for contemporary music.
-Top international performers are regularly invited to give masterclasses, and in previous years, our students have worked with Alberto Mesirca, Joaquin Clerch-Diaz, Franz Halasz, Susanne Mebes, George Vasilev, and Michel Gillain (flamenco), amongst others.
+Top international performers are regularly invited to give masterclasses, and in previous years, our students have worked with Alberto Mesirca, Joaquin Clerch-Diaz, Franz Halasz, Susanne Mebes, Michel Gillain, Pepe Romero, Marco Sicoas, Lara Young, George Vasilev and Michel Gillain (flamenco).

 All of this ensures that by the end of their study, our graduates are guitarists at a professional level who can actively position themselves within the broad artistic landscape, as concert guitarists, chamber musicians, teachers, or a combination of all of these.